 “Egg sandwiches!” sang Mr. DeHaven, and a steaming plate of sloppy egg sandwiches appeared on the table in front of the boys.

 “Oh, you really didn’t have to do that,” Jack mumbled.
 His smile faded, and he looked from the plate of sandwiches to Mr. DeHaven with guilt.

-The DeHavens had been rather well to do at one time, but now their financial situation was growing increasingly dismal, and so was the state of their rather bare refrigerator.
+The DeHavens had been rather well to do at one time, but their financial situation was growing ever more dismal by the day, as was the state of their rather bare refrigerator.

 Quietly the three boys obliged.

 “I’m not sure I want to go out there today,” said Leo.
 Jayson and Jack stopped chewing to stare at him.
 Jayson’s grip on his sandwich faltered, and a piece of egg slipped from between the soggy bread and landed on his pants.
 “I just — I had this weird dream, and it kind of freaked me out.”

 “Wh-what happened?”
 Jack asked.
 He set his own sandwich on his plate and swallowed hard.